-- Accept the default gzip policy by clicking Create button.
-The Default Gzip policy appears. - 7.
-Click the Create button.
-The new gzip policy appears. - 8.
+- 6. Click the Create button.
+The new gzip policy appears. - 7.
 Click the Activate button to deploy your configuration changes.

 Override the default gzip rule

 If you want to override the default gzip rule, follow the steps below:

 - 1. Click the Create gzip button.
 The Create a gzip page appears. - 2.
 Click the Override these defaults link on the page.
 The additional gzip fields appear.